10up/nodeifywp/README.md

 * PHP 5.6+
 * WordPress 4.7+

+__We've created a [Dockerized NodeifyWP environment](https://github.com/10up/nodeifywp-environment) that sets up all this for you.__

 ## Install

+1. Install and start up the [NodeifyWP environment](https://github.com/10up/nodeifywp-environment).
+Since V8Js and V8 can be difficult to setup, we've created this packaged environment.
+We highly recommend using it.
-1. Install the plugin.
+2. Install the plugin.
 You can install it from WordPress.org or as a Composer dependency.
-2. Activate the plugin.
+3. Activate the plugin.
-3. Remember, NodeifyWP is a framework.
+4. Remember, NodeifyWP is a framework.
 Activate or build a theme that implements NodeifyWP.

 ## Themes